-In a procession, the American flag should be to the right of any other flag or, if in a line of other flags, in front of the center of that line.
+In a procession, the American flag should be to the right (the flag’s own right) of any other flag or, if in a line of other flags, in front of the center of that line.

 When displayed from a staff projecting from a building, the union should be at the peak of the staff.

 When the flag is displayed otherwise than by being flown from a staff, it should be displayed flat, whether indoors or out; or so suspended that its folds fall as freely as though the flag were staffed.

 When displayed over a street, the flag should be suspended vertically with the union to the north in an east and west street, or to the east in a north and south street.

 On a platform, the flag should be above and behind the speaker, with the union uppermost and to the observer’s left.